jmurty/jamesmurty.com/content/migrate-wordpress-blog-to-static-site.md

 The process for setting this up was made a bit complex because I had some extra
 requirements:

- - My blog should be accessible at both the [jamesmurty.com][blog] root domain and the [www.jamesmurty.com][blog-subdomain] subdomain.
+ - My blog should be accessible at both the [james.murty.co][blog] root domain and the [www.james.murty.co][blog-subdomain] subdomain.
- - The old RSS feed endpoint at *http://www.jamesmurty.com/feed/* shouldn't change, so that subscribers continue receiving my blog posts (like this one).
+ - The old RSS feed endpoint at *http://www.james.murty.co/feed/* shouldn't change, so that subscribers continue receiving my blog posts (like this one).